 GI Bill

-Initially established in 1944 as a post-World War II benefit, the GI Bill expanded access to higher education for veterans and active-duty service members.
-The GI Bill has continued to evolve, with the latest addition—the Post-9/11 GI Bill—offering scholastic benefits for those with more than 90 days of active-duty service following September 11, 2001.
+First introduced in 1944 as a benefit for World War II veterans, the GI Bill has broadened higher education opportunities for veterans and active-duty military personnel.
+Over time, the GI Bill has evolved, with its most recent version, the Post-9/11 GI Bill, providing educational benefits to those who have served more than 90 days on active duty after September 11, 2001.

-In addition to tuition benefits, the GI Bill provides funding for room and board and books.
-Military members who do not use their GI Bill benefits can transfer them to spouses and dependent children.
-Since the implementation of the Post-9/11 GI Bill, nearly 800,000 veterans and their families have benefited from the program.
+Besides covering tuition expenses, the GI Bill also pays for room, board, and textbooks.
+Military members who don’t use their GI Bill benefits can transfer them to their spouses or dependent children.
+Since the launch of the Post-9/11 GI Bill, almost 800,000 veterans and their families have taken advantage of this program.

-GI Bill benefits are typically available for all active-duty service members, those honorably discharged, members of the National Guard or Reserves, and survivors and/or dependent family members.
+In most cases, GI Bill benefits are accessible to all active-duty service members, honorably discharged veterans, National Guard or Reserve members, and surviving or dependent family members.

 Yellow Ribbon

-The Yellow Ribbon Program is part of the Post-9/11 GI Bill and offers financial support for military members enrolling in expensive private institutions, graduate programs, out-of-state schools, and fees that the Post-9/11 GI Bill fails to cover.
+The Yellow Ribbon Program is part of the Post-9/11 GI Bill and offers financial support for military members enrolling in expensive private institutions, graduate programs, and out-of-state schools.
+It also pays for some fees that the Post-9/11 GI Bill fails to cover.

-Those interested in securing support from the Yellow Ribbon Program must meet certain requirements.
+If you’re interested in securing support from the Yellow Ribbon Program, you must meet certain requirements.
 Conditions may include serving at least 36 months on active duty, receiving the Purple Heart after 9/11, or serving at least 30 days with discharge because of a duty-related disability.
 Prospective private colleges or universities must participate in the Yellow Ribbon Program, be certified institutions of higher learning, and have room for Yellow Ribbon recipients before reaching their cap.

 State University Tuition Discounts